keyboardio/Chrysalis/doc/releasing.md

 Once the version is bumped, make sure that the firmware files shipped with Chrysalis are up to date.
-Hop over to the [Chrysalis-Firmware-Bundle][repo:bundle] repository, update the sketches if need be, compile a new one, and tag it with the same version as Chrysalis.
-Then copy the firmware hexes over.
+Hop over to the [Chrysalis-Firmware-Bundle][repo:bundle] repository, update the sketches if need be, commit the results, push it, and tag it with the same version as Chrysalis.
+Then come back to this repo, and run `yarn run firmware:update`, which will pull the latest firmware bundle, compile it, and refresh the shipped hexes.
+If those changed, commit them as well.
+Do note that this assumes you have a firmware build environment already set up.
+The script will not do that for you.

  [repo:bundle]: https://github.com/keyboardio/Chrysalis-Firmware-Bundle